 Factors That Affect the Cost of Life Insurance

-We’ve talked extensively about life insurance underwriting and the many factors that contribute to the cost of a policy.
+We’ve talked extensively about life insurance underwriting guidelines and the many factors that contribute to the cost of a policy.
 Some of the primary ones are:

 - Amount of coverage